 In addition, exercise can have a positive effect on cognitive health by increasing oxygen levels in the brain and by reducing stress, which is another known contributor to memory decline.
 If you’re checking out memory care communities, make sure to choose one that incorporates an exercise program.

 2. Provide A Brain-Healthy Diet

-Diet also plays a key role in cognitive health.
+The diet also plays a key role in cognitive health.
 Doctors recommend “brain foods,” like walnuts, blueberries, and fish, that contain anti-oxidants and Omega-3 fatty acids.
 In addition, avoiding added sugar and highly processed foods can help to improve memory.
 Portion control is also a factor, as excess weight is a risk factor for dementia.

-A diet centred on whole grains, lean protein, healthy fats, and a variety of fruits and vegetables can help boost memory at any age, and the Mediterranean diet, in particular, seems to prevent or delay the onset of mild cognitive impairment, a frequent precursor to Alzheimer’s and other forms of dementia.
-This may because the diet is associated with lower rates of type 2 diabetes and cardiovascular disease, both of which are risk factors for developing dementia.
+A diet centered on whole grains, lean protein, healthy fats, and a variety of fruits and vegetables can help boost memory at any age, and the Mediterranean diet, in particular, seems to prevent or delay the onset of mild cognitive impairment, a frequent precursor to Alzheimer’s and other forms of dementia.
+This may be because the diet is associated with lower rates of type 2 diabetes and cardiovascular disease, both of which are risk factors for developing dementia.